 - If you receive an MOU or Collaboration Agreement from an international collaborator that is not based on a UCSB template, please follow the instructions (1-3 above) to seek campus review and approval.

 - This MOU process flow chart describes the development and approval processes of the agreements.

 - Please note that the Executive Vice Chancellors Office and the Office of Research will serve as the official office of record for international agreements and must maintain a copy of each signed document.
 GlobalEngagement@UCSB will email a PDF of the signed original to you, and to each of the campus offices that have reviewed the agreement.

-GlobalEngagement@UCSB performs Restricted Party Screening for all international agreements as part of the agreement development process.
-The US government maintains lists of Restricted Parties that require export licenses for exports of material, software or technology or unpublished technical data.
-This screening is conducted to ensure that export licensing requirements are identified and licenses obtained from the US government to support the activities covered under an international agreement.
-Questions about this requirement may be directed to UC Santa Barbara’s Export Control Office, Melodie Blakemore (firstname.lastname@example.org).
+GlobalEngagement@UCSB performs Restricted Party Screening on all international agreements as part of the agreement development process.
+The US government maintains lists of individuals and institutions that have acted in bad faith against the United States.
+These entities, called Restricted Parties, must be identified prior to formal engagement to ensure that the university is complying with US law in all future interactions with the Restricted Party.
+Questions about this requirement may be directed to UC Santa Barbara’s Export Control Office (firstname.lastname@example.org).
 Visit UCSB Export Control for more information.
 Please refer to UCOP International Compliance website for more information regarding UCOP guidelines of international collaborations.